xkbcommon/libxkbcommon/doc/faq.md

 This project does not provide any keyboard layout database:
 - If you want to modify only your *local* keyboard configuration,
   see: [User-configuration](./user-configuration.md).
-- If you want to modify the standard keyboard layout database, please first try it *locally* (see previous) and then file an issue or a merge request at the [xkeyboard-config] project.
+- If you want to modify the standard keyboard layout database, please first try it *locally* (see our [debugging tools]) and then file an issue or a merge request at the [xkeyboard-config] project.

 See also the [keymap text format][text format] documentation for the syntax.

 [text format]: ./keymap-format-text-v1.md

+### How do I test my custom layout without installing it?

+Use our [debugging tools].

 ### How do I swap some keys?